- Risk Management's Role & Purpose

 MSDS Online provides employees with immediate access to chemical information sheets (SDSs) in case of an accident involving chemicals.
 The chemical information sheets (SDSs) are attached to each district location.
 Simply select your location and you will have access to the information provided by your location on the chemical inventory sheets that are submitted to Risk Management yearly.

 It is the policy of the Mesquite ISD to make our employment, programs, services, facilities, activities and accommodations in the district accessible to all persons.

 Mesquite ISD does not discriminate on the basis of disability in the employment, programs, services, or activities offered by this district.

 If a disability prevents you from fully using our facility or having access to our programs, services, or activities, you are encouraged to contact the ADA coordinator.

 The district coordinator for the Americans with Disabilities Act is James E. Huckaby.
 He is located at the MISD L.A.
 Berry Support Complex, 2133 North Beltline Road, Mesquite, TX 75150 or can be reached by phone at 972-882-7333.

 Public school districts are immune for bodily injury to students and the public (except for limited liability for negligent operation and use of a motorized vehicle) as provided in the Texas Tort Claims Act § 101.021 and §101.051.

-Because some parents or guardians may not have medical coverage for their children, the district offers a low-cost student accident insurance coverage plan through Bene-Marc, Inc. Enrollment forms are available through the campus secretary.
+Parents or guardians may not have medical coverage for their student.
+Therefore, the district offers a low-cost student accident insurance coverage plan through Student Insurance Plans.
+Enrollment forms are available from the campus secretary or online.